 Dr. Romm joined the CWB Foundation Board of Directors in January 2015.
 She is a pediatric hospitalist at Emerson Physician Group in Concord, Massachusetts.
 She also serves as a clinic consultant to a technology company working on ways to educate women on issues after childbirth.
 Sylvia received her MD from the University of Arizona College of Medicine and completed her residency at Massachusetts General Hospital.
 She received her MPH from the Harvard University School of Public Health.

 Dr. Hendren's innovative developments revolutionized the practice of pediatric surgery.
 In 1969 he became the first surgeon in Boston to successfully separate conjoined, or Siamese, twins.
 Dr. Hendren is the Distinguished Robert E. Gross Professor of Surgery at Harvard Medical School, in Boston, Mass.; emeritus chief of surgery at Children’s Hospital Boston; and an honorary surgeon at Massachusetts General Hospital, Boston.

 Dr. Hendren has mentored many surgeons in pediatric surgery and pediatric urology from both MGH and Children’s Hospital, most of who are serving in academic positions today.
 He has performed surgery in more than 36 cities in 26 countries, including Syria, Pakistan, China, Russia and other remote locations on 6 of the 7 continents.
 He has found it very educational to do this and urges colleagues to do this form of “giving back.”

-Kim has more than fourteen years of nonprofit management experience with organizations such as the American Heart Association.
-She launched Cunningham Strategic Communications, a public relations and marketing agency dedicated to the nonprofit sector, in 2007.
+Kim has more than fourteen years of nonprofit management experience with organizations such as the American Medical Student Association and American Heart Association.
+In 2007, she launched Cunningham Strategic Communications, a nonprofit management firm.
 She graduated from American University in Washington, D.C. with a B.A. in public communication.
 Kim can be reached at email@example.com.